pathminder/pathminder.github.io/_classes/soulknife-high-psionics-war-soul.md

       The soulknife gains Wild Talent as a bonus feat at 1st level.
 This provides his with the psionic power necessary to manifest his mind blade.
 A character who is already psionic instead gains the Psionic Talent feat.

   - name: blade skills
-    levels: [2, 4, 6, 8, 10, 12, 14, 16, 18, 20]
+    levels: [2, 6, 8, 12, 14, 16, 18, 20]
     text: |
-      Beginning at 2nd level and every even soulknife level thereafter, a soulknife may choose a [blade skill](/blade-skills/) to add to his repertoire.
+      At 2nd level, 6th level, 8th level, 12th level, and every even soulknife level thereafter, a soulknife may choose a [blade skill](/blade-skills/) to add to his repertoire.
 Some blade skills have prerequisites that must be met before they can be chosen.
 All blade skills may only be chosen once and require the soulknife to be using his mind blade unless otherwise stated in the skill's description.

   - name: enhanced mind blade
     levels: [3, 5, 7, 9, 11, 13, 15, 17, 19]